How can I pay my bill?

 Why did I receive separate bills from multiple providers?

 During a hospital visit, multiple health care professionals may be involved in your care.
-Major Hospital bills include charges for the anesthesiologist and hospital physician services, if applicable.
-Examples of charges not included on the Major Hospital bill include fees for services provided by a surgeon, ER physician, radiologists, pathologist or cardiologist.
+Examples of charges not included on the MHP Major Hospital bill include fees for services provided by a surgeon, ER physician, radiologists, pathologist or cardiologist.
 A separate bill will be sent for these services.
 Please call the phone number on the bill with any questions.

 What is an "adjustment?"